zhaochaoyi/zhaochaoyi.github.io/_pages/about.md

 Contact: zhaochaoyi [at] pku [dot] edu [dot] cn

 # 🔥 News
-- *2024.02*: Our paper "Optimal Impact Portfolios with General Dependence and Marginals" is accepted by **Operations Research**!
+- **2024.02**: Our paper "Optimal Impact Portfolios with General Dependence and Marginals" is accepted by **Operations Research**!
   + I won second place in the Best Paper Prize for Young Scholars at the Annual Conference of the Operations Research Society of China (Financial Engineering and Risk Management Branch) in 2023.
-- *2024.01*: I received my Ph.D. degree in Statistics from Peking University!
-I successfully early graduated for half a year.
+- **2024.01**: I receive my Ph.D. degree in Statistics from Peking University!
+I successfully early graduate for half a year.
-- *2023.12*: I successfully passed my Ph.D. thesis defense!
+- **2023.12**: I successfully pass my Ph.D. thesis defense!
-  + I am also happy to be the first student to defend my thesis in Zhihua Building, the new building of School of Mathematical Science, Peking University.
+  + I am also happy to be the first student to defend my thesis in Zhihua Building, the new building of School of Mathematical Sciences, Peking University.
-- *2023.11*: Our paper "Construct Smith-Wilson Risk-Free Interest Rate Curves with Endogenous and Positive Ultimate Forward Rates" is accepted by **Insurance: Mathematics and Economics**!
+- **2023.11**: Our paper "Construct Smith-Wilson Risk-Free Interest Rate Curves with Endogenous and Positive Ultimate Forward Rates" is accepted by **Insurance: Mathematics and Economics**!

-# 📝 Publications
+# 📝 Publications (Including Preprints)

-=== */Factor Investing/*
+### Factor Investing

-- *Breaking the Factor Zootopia: Factor Selection via Significant Tests of Multi-Task Lasso* \n Chaoyi Zhao and Lan Wu. \n
+- **Breaking the Factor Zootopia: Factor Selection via Significant Tests of Multi-Task Lasso**

+  Chaoyi Zhao and Lan Wu.

   Working Paper.

-=== */High-frequency Investing\/Trading/*
+### High-frequency Investing/Trading

-- *High-Frequency Liquidity in the Chinese Stock Market: Measurements, Patterns, and Determinants* \n Ruixun Zhang, Chaoyi Zhao, Yufan Chen, Lintong Wu, Yuehao Dai, Ermo Chen, Zhiwei Yao, Yihao Zhou, and Lan Wu. \n Under review. [https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4191675 SSRN].
+- **High-Frequency Liquidity in the Chinese Stock Market: Measurements, Patterns, and Determinants**

+  Ruixun Zhang, Chaoyi Zhao, Yufan Chen, Lintong Wu, Yuehao Dai, Ermo Chen, Zhiwei Yao, Yihao Zhou, and Lan Wu.

+  Under review. [https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4191675 SSRN].

 - *Order Types and Natural Price Change: Model and Empirical Study of the Chinese Market* \n